 In the past years, some members of the legislative council argued that labour income could not truly reflect one’s ability to pay, leaving some rich earning a big buck from other sources of nontaxable income.
 They suggested introducing a dividend tax to Hong Kong to promote social equity and boost the public coffers, providing a margin for the government to reduce the profits tax rate in order to enhance tax competitiveness.

 Motivations for introducing dividend tax

-As an International Financial Centre coupled with a mature stock exchange, Hong Kong serves as a base for many international and mega-cap companies that create a broad base of shareholders and make dividend tax a viable avenue for the government to raise revenue.
+As an International Financial Centre coupled with a sophisticated stock exchange, Hong Kong serves as a base for international and mega-cap companies that create a broad base of shareholders and make dividend tax a viable avenue for the government to raise revenue.
 With concerns about population ageing and economic shocks from time to time, it is in the Hong Kong government’s interest to broaden the tax base in a bid to pile up fiscal reserves whenever possible.
 The progressive characteristics of dividend tax also shine in the eyes of the advocates for social equity, as it may help achieve the horizontal and vertical equity of tax by taxing more on the rich and taxing the same amount on the people with the same income.
 Horizontal equity suggests people with the same ability to pay should be taxed equally and vertical equity suggests those with higher income should pay more taxes.

 Problems with dividend tax in Hong Kong